jrosen48/utk-homepage/content/post/2022-06-23-catching-a-fish-after-many-attempts/index.md

 A few moments later, he said the line was stuck.
 The first few times we fished, we didn’t use a bobber, and the hook and lure often got stuck on plants at the bottom of the river; he thought the same happened here at the lake.
 I looked over and saw the line moving around furiously.
 It was a fish!
 He reeled it in a bit more, and I caught a picture of the fish on the line.

-We used the net to scoop the fish up.
-We next were challenged to remove the hook.
-This took some time.
-I had been manually removing the barbs on hooks to make this step easier (and to harm the fish less), but I forgot to for this one - I think from thinking that the odds that we’d catch one based on our prior experience was low!

-We eventually got the hook out, tossed the fish (we think a Blue Gill) back in the net for a quick photo, and then together tossed the fish back in, where it energetically swam away.

 ![](images/fish.jpg)

 We used the net to scoop the fish up.
 We next were challenged to remove the hook.
 This took some time.
 I had been manually removing the barbs on hooks to make this step easier (and to harm the fish less), but I forgot to for this one - I think from thinking that the odds that we’d catch one based on our prior experience was low!